 A common way that brands figure out who’s shopping their site is by encouraging them to sign in to their online account.
 However, since 25% of shoppers take the time to do this, this method isn’t reliable.

 To gather accurate browsing data, consider investing in a third-party solution like Wunderkind.
-Wunderkind recognizes your website visitors based on what device they’re using and matches them to an email address in real-time—allowing you to accurately automate your first touch or follow-up.
+Wunderkind recognizes your website visitors based on what device they’re using and matches them to an email address in real-time—allowing you to accurately automate your first touch or follow-up email.

 Successful identification goes hand-in-hand with data collection.
-Outside the intentional email submission, there are a few ways to capture addresses.
-However, you decide to gather emails, keep your opt-in process as frictionless as possible—meaning, don’t ask for more information than you need.
+Outside the intentional email submission, there are a few ways to capture email addresses.
+However you decide to gather emails, keep your opt-in process as frictionless as possible—meaning, don’t ask for more information than you need.

 The first method is with an exit-intent popup form that opens when someone goes to exit your website.
 If they choose, visitors can quickly submit their email to join your list, get a discount, or receive updates.